Prefix code

 The variable-length Huffman codes, country calling codes, the country and publisher parts of ISBNs, the Secondary Synchronization Codes used in the UMTS W-CDMA 3G Wireless Standard, and the instruction sets (machine language) of most computer microarchitectures are prefix codes.

 Prefix codes are not error-correcting codes.
 In practice, a message might first be compressed with a prefix code, and then encoded again with channel coding (including error correction) before transmission.

-For any uniquely decodable code there is a prefix code that has the same code word lengths.
+For every uniquely decodable code there is a prefix code that has the same code word lengths.
 Kraft's inequality characterizes the sets of code word lengths that are possible in a uniquely decodable code.